yejune/go-envir/README.md

           sudo systemctl restart myapp
 ```

-## Environment Variables
+## Gorelayonment Variables

-Environment variables can be used in Envirfile.yaml:
+Gorelayonment variables can be used in Gorelayfile.yaml:

 ```yaml
 servers: